How to compare broadband and TV deals

 A landline is required for broadband and phone

 If you want a phone plan, you need a phone line.
-Most broadband providers require a phone line to supply internet access.
-One of the drawbacks of having a phone line is the inclusive line rental cost.
-This is usually around the £18 mark.
-If you need a new phone line installing you’ll have to pay an additional installation cost to the standard charge.
+All broadband providers require a phone line to supply internet access, with the exception of Virgin Media.
+One of the drawbacks of having a phone line is the inclusive line rental cost, which is usually around the £18 mark.
+If you need a new phone line installed, you’ll have to pay an installation cost on top of the standard charge.

 Broadband is often a pre-requisite for TV providers